LengoLabs/qbot/PR_INFO.md

 * Multi-group support

 # TODO:
-* A GroupConfig type interface instead of the stupid "any".
 * Code & param cleanup.
 * Update logAction() first param to pass robloxGroup.
 * API re-write is last priority.